 Download pdf files of some of these articles, or abstracts from them, by clicking on the relevant button:

 Chris Rogers writes, speaks and tours about architecture and other aspects of visual culture, informed by thirty years of research and conversations with practitioners.

 His piece on Fitzroy Robinson's atrium buildings in the City of London features in the new peer-reviewed journal from the Twentieth Century Society and he opened that body's spring lecture series for 2020 with an analysis of the origins of the speculative office in the Square Mile.

-A new run of his monthly series Beyond the Frame, analysing architecture in film, is hosted by Interiors Journal online.
+A second run of his monthly series Beyond the Frame, analysing architecture in film, is hosted by Interiors Journal online.